Year 6

 Maths

-As mathematicians, we will be learning and applying a wide range of maths skills, including revisiting the four written and mental calculation method during our daily ‘fluent in 5’ sessions.
+As mathematicians, we will be learning and applying a wide range of maths skills, including revisiting the four written and mental calculation methods.

 Science